prebid/prebid.github.io/examples/video/jwplayer/jwPlatformPrebidDemo.md

 ## {{ page.title }}

-An example of instream video being displayed with JW Player.
+An example of a instream video being displayed with JW Player Platform.

 <div class="container pb-video-example">